Industry News

 Understanding the current contactless limits, why they exist, and how merchants can optimise their payment acceptance for tap-and-go transactions.

-Sarah Thompson|25 January 2026|4 min read
+Anthony Cole|25 January 2026|4 min read

 Understanding UK Contactless Limits

 Since the contactless payment limit increased to £100 in October 2021, tap-and-go transactions have become the default for most in-person purchases.
-But what do merchants need to know about limits, security, and optimisation?

 Current Contactless Limits